Policy on Security for Mobile Computing and Storage Devices

 d. protected from any and all forms of unauthorized access and disclosure; and

-e. stored only on secure mobile devices in accordance with DOIT Policies, Standards and Guidelines.
+e. stored only on secure mobile devices in accordance with OPM polices and DAS-BEST standards and guidelines.

 4. Any State data placed on a mobile device shall be documented, tracked, and audited by the authorizing Agency.
 The information tracked shall include the identification of the individual authorizing storage of the data on the mobile device, the authorized user of the mobile device, the asset tag of the mobile device, information about the stored data, and the final disposition of that data.